Lizzzzi/qa-assessment/README.md

 —————————————————————

-Defect 2 :  Search Page > Search c does not work correctly
+Defect 2 :  Search Page > Search by Owner does not work correctly

 Defect 2 note: since this is a test assignment we have only one user for all notes.
 This makes it difficult to identify the bug as we are not able to test with different users.
 Therefore, in this test, we use a user with a deliberately incorrect email